-Symptoms of other types of arthritis might include fatigue, fever, a rash, and the signs of joint inflammation, including:
+Symptoms of other types of arthritis might include fatigue (feeling tired), fever, a rash, and the signs of joint inflammation, including:

 What causes arthritis?

-- What happened during a person’s lifetime
+What happened during a person’s lifetime

-- The person’s current lifestyle
+The person’s current lifestyle

 Age — The risk of developing arthritis, especially osteoarthritis, increases with age.